Here's What Warren Buffett Thinks About Tesla And Elon Musk

 Berkshire Hathaway Inc. (NYSE: BRK-A) (NYSE: BRK-B) CEO Warren Buffett is one of the most successful and well-respected investors of all time, and Tesla, Inc. (NASDAQ: TSLA) is one of the most controversial investments on Wall Street these days.

-So when Buffett recently sat down with Yahoo Finance for an interview, it’s only natural that editor-in-chief Andy Serwer would ask Buffett about Tesla and its CEO Elon Musk.
+So when Buffett sat down with Yahoo Finance for an interview in 2020, it’s only natural that editor-in-chief Andy Serwer would ask Buffett about Tesla and its CEO Elon Musk.

-Berkshire has never invested in Tesla, but the company held $1.57 billion of General Motors Company (NYSE: GM) stock as of the end of 2019.
+Berkshire has never invested in Tesla, but the company held $6.1 billion of Chinese electric vehicle stock BYD Company ADR (OTC: BYDDY) and $2.2 billion of General Motors Company (NYSE: GM) stock as of the end of 2021.

 When Serwer asked Buffett’s opinion of Musk, Buffett chose his words carefully.